2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-gcp.md

 We outline workflows for two scenarios:

-- [Small datasets from your local machine](#small-datasets-from-your-local-machine) is suitable for data transfer from your PC or laptop
+- [Small datasets from your local machine](#small-datasets-from-your-local-machine) is suitable for data transfer from a private resource such as your PC or laptop
-- [Large datasets from a remote server](#large-datasets-from-a-remote-server) is suitable for data transfer from places like a supercomputer
+- [Large datasets from a remote server](#large-datasets-from-a-remote-server) is suitable for data transfer from a shared resource such as a supercomputer

 ```{tip}
 The following workflows assume you are operating a Unix-like operating system from outside the hub.